 After understanding what social engineering is, let us have a look at how you can protect yourself from being manipulated.

-- Install Antivirus Software or a security Suite: – such as SolarWinds – and you’re your software up to date.
-You will also have to ensure your computer and other devices are running the latest versions of their operating software.
+- Install Antivirus Software or a security Suite: – such as SolarWinds and ensure your software is up to date.
+You must also be certain that your computer and other devices are running the latest versions of the relevant operating software.
 Where possible, set the operating system to update automatically.
-Having the latest software versions on your devices will help ensure they are prepared for the most recent security threats.
+Having the latest software versions on your devices will help to ward off the most recent security threats.

-- Consider the Source – Finding a USB stick isn’t necessarily a good find.
+- Consider the Source – Finding a USB stick is not necessarily a good find.
 It could be loaded with malware, waiting to infect your computer.
-With that said, a text from your bank isn’t necessarily from your bank.
+With that said, a text from your bank is not necessarily from your bank.
 Spoofing a trusted source is relatively easy.
-Avoid clicking links or opening attachments from suspicious sources, you may want to consider all sources suspicious.
-No matter how legitimate that email appears, it’s safer to type a URL into the browser instead of clicking on a link.
+Avoid clicking links or opening attachments from suspicious sources.
+You would do even better to consider all sources suspicious and don’t click on links – ever.
+No matter how legitimate that email appears, it is safer to type a URL into the browser instead of clicking on a link.

 - If it sounds too good to be true - Investigate any requests for money, personal information, or any item of value before handing it over.
-There’s a pretty good chance it’s a scam – and even if it’s not, better to be safe than sorry.
+There is a pretty good chance it is a scam – and even if it is not, better to be safe than sorry.

-- Slow Down– Social engineers often count on their target to move quickly, without considering the possibility that a scammer may be behind the email, phone call, or face-to-face request on which they’re acting.
-If you stop to think about the request and whether it makes sense, you may be more likely to act in your own best interest.
+- Slow Down– Social engineers – is such a polite term for what these people are and do - often count on their target to move quickly, without considering the possibility that a scammer may be behind the email, phone call, or face-to-face request on which they are acting.
+Stop and think about the request and whether it makes sense – if you do this you will be more likely to act in your own best interest.

 Conclusion: Social engineering is everywhere, online and offline.
 Your best defence against this kind of attacks is to educate yourself so that you are aware of the risks – and stay alert.